-It is essential that you have a keen interest in Dance, Drama and Music.
+You should also have a keen interest in Dance, Drama and Music.
 Evidence of taking part in these in an extracurricular form would also be an advantage.

+Miss Saltariche l.saltariche@olcc.lancs.sch.uk

+Mrs Lee s.lee@olcc.lancs.sch.uk

 Miss Halkic k.halkic@olcc.lancs.sch.uk

-Miss Bennett c.bennett@olcc.lancs.sch.uk

-This two year course is aimed at students with a passion for Acting, Singing or Dance.
+The Extended Certificate is for learners who are interested in learning about the performing arts sector.
+This two year course is aimed at students with a passion for Acting, Singing or Dancing.
 It provides an opportunity to develop the necessary skill required for performing in the theatre.
 The programme focuses upon a broad range of musical theatre, acting and dance skills, delivered through workshop and studio teaching.
-Learning to work as a member of a company in rehearsal and performance of variety shows is an important part of the programme.
+Learning to work as a member of a company in rehearsal and performances in various shows is an important part of the programme.

 Over the two years, you will have to build up a body of assessed practical work together with background research, written projects and evaluations.
-You will also develop your skills by participating in acting, dancing, singing and theory classes.
-As well as being taught directly by specialist staff, students will be expected to participate in visits and workshops led by professional practitioners, and to undertake private study and work independently.
+You will also develop your skills by participating in acting, dancing, and singing practical/theory classes.
+Students will be expected to participate in visits and workshops led by professional practitioners, and to undertake private study and work independently.
+Some evening work may be required for final rehearsals and performances of major production.

-Assessment is by coursework portfolio and external assessment.
+Assessment is by coursework portfolio, performances and external assessments.